nitinkh/solution/README.md

 ## Prequisite

 To run the project on your machine you need to have node installed in your machine<br>
-Run the command npm install which will install all the dependecies
+Run the command npm install which will install all the dependecies<br>
+Driving route can be tested by adding Hoi Fai Road, Hong Kong as origin an Hoi Shing Road, Tsuen Wan, Hong Kong as destination

 ## Google Maps Api Configuration